Cluster Headaches (CHs)

 In people with episodic cluster headaches, CHs will occur every day for periods of weeks or months; six to twelve weeks is normal.
 This is the case in around 80 percent of people affected by CHs.
 7

 The rest of the time, a person affected by episodic CHs will experience periods of remission with no CHs.
 These periods of remission may last months or even years before the next cycle of headaches occurs.
 Periods in which CHs occur, will usually happen at the same time or times each year.
 Many affected people experience CHs during Spring and Fall.

 Chronic cluster headaches

-- CHs are also been linked to a person having elevated levels of histamine,a chemical produced as part of the body’s immune response to allergens.
+They are also been linked to a person having elevated levels of histamine, a chemical produced as part of the body’s immune response to allergens.
 According to historical research into cluster headaches, people affected by CHs are likely to develop a headache attack when histamine is medically administered.
+9

-- Elevated levels of serotonin, a neurotransmitter; mainly produced in the brain, and found in the nervous system and gut which promotes feelings of well-being, has also been linked to CHs.
+Furthermore, having elevated levels of serotonin, a neurotransmitter, has also been linked to CHs.
+Serotonin is mainly produced in the brain, and is found in the nervous system and gut.
+It promotes feelings of well-being.

 However, the relationships between having elevated levels of histamine and/or serotonin and the development of CHs are also unknown.

 Good to know: Selective serotonin reuptake inhibitors (SSRIs) ‒ medications which are used to treat a variety of mental health conditions including depression and anxiety ‒ are not believed to cause cluster headaches, despite the fact that they increase the level of serotonin in the brain.
 This is primarily because they are prescribed to raise serotonin levels which are believed to be low.